 and the associated cost l=1rα⋅NUMjl+l=r+1sβ⋅NUMjl is minimized.
 In order to make the descriptions interpretable, we will restrict the sizes of these clauses, i.e., the number kl of columns whose intersection is allowed; here, we will focus on kl≤2, though our approach extends to any k.

-Our main idea for finding patterns of interest is to explore the space of all target sets, and identify those which have low cost descriptions.
+Our main idea for finding patterns of interest is to explore the space of all target sets and identify those which have low cost descriptions.
 This is motivated by the Minimum Description Length (MDL) Principle, that forms the basis of many machine learning methods to find such descriptions; we refer to [17] for details on this topic.
 Specifically, we find a succinct representation of the set T of elements, in terms of combinations of different features.
 For instance, suppose the set of states which are currently experiencing high activity are precisely those in the East and South.

 These could be described in two alternative ways: